 Filter a sinusoid with the Overlap-Add and Overlap-Save FFT methods using the Frequency-Domain FIR filter block.

 Implement a speech compression technique known as Linear Prediction Coding (LPC) using DSP System Toolbox™ functionality available at the MATLAB® command line.

 Design lowpass FIR filters.
 Many of the concepts presented here can be extended to other responses such as highpass, bandpass, etc.

 Use the Least Mean Square (LMS) algorithm to subtract noise from an input signal.
 The LMS adaptive filter uses the reference signal on the Input port and the desired signal on the Desired port

 Use an RLS filter to extract useful information from a noisy signal.
 The information bearing signal is a sine wave that is corrupted by additive white gaussian noise.

 Visualize and measure signals in the time and frequency domain in MATLAB using a time scope and spectrum analyzer.

 Model a dual-tone multifrequency (DTMF) generator and receiver.
-The model includes a bandpass filter bank receiver, a spectrogram plot of the generated tones, and a shift register to store
+The model includes a bandpass filter bank receiver, a spectrum analyzer block showing a spectrum and spectrogram plot of

 Implement two common methods of envelope detection.
 One method uses squaring and lowpass filtering.
 The other uses the Hilbert transform.
 This example illustrates MATLAB® and Simulink®